-The minor in 3D studio arts allows students to develop and refine the practices required for the production of three-dimensional art in various media.
-Students will develop conceptual, spatial, analytical, and technical skills while working through the process of art making from ideation to the production of creative visual expression in three dimensions.
+In the 3D studio arts minor students develop and refine the practices required for the production of three-dimensional art in various media.
+Students develop conceptual, spatial, analytical, and technical skills while working through the process of art making from ideation to the production of creative visual expression in three dimensions.

-Students pursuing the craft and material studies minor will develop knowledge of specific media, including wood, metal, ceramics, glass, and textiles.
-Students will study the material properties of these media and hone technical skills while expanding and applying critical thinking skills as they work through design process from ideation to fabrication.
+Students will develop knowledge of specific media, including wood, metal, ceramics, glass, and textiles.
+They also will study the material properties of these media and hone technical skills while expanding and applying critical thinking skills as they work through design process from ideation to fabrication.
 Students will also learn about expected working practices within collaborative studio spaces and within the discipline more broadly.